CKHJ

-CKHJ is a radio station in Fredericton, New Brunswick, Canada, broadcasting at 1260 AM.
+CKHJ (1260 AM) is a radio station in Fredericton, New Brunswick, Canada.
 The station broadcasts a country format under the Pure Country branding.
 The station is owned by Bell Media which also owns sister stations CFXY-FM and CIBX-FM.
 There are two rebroadcasters of CKHJ on FM due to the AM station's weak signal to the south and east of the city: CKHJ-1-FM on 95.1 in New Maryland, and CKHJ-2-FM in 103.5 in Oromocto.
 All three transmitters can be heard over most of Fredericton, effectively creating a simulcast.
 CKHJ uses on the air-branding of Pure Country 103.5 (a name adopted on May 28, 2019, as part of a country-wide format reorganization by Bell that also involved CKTY-FM and 11 other stations), referencing the frequency of CKHJ-2-FM, which is a rimshot signal.

 Based on the current format, CKHJ competes with Stingray-owned CFRK-FM.